neozeed/basilisk-uae-merge/readme.md

 The upside being things like better 68030/68040 68881/68882 and MMU emulation.

+But Qemu now includes a Quadra 800 emulator capable of running A/UX, so it makes this detour kind of pointless.

-This includes the bare minimum needed to build and run.
+This includes the bare minimum source needed to build and run.
 You'll need to bring your own ROMS and OS.